README.md

 //#define MAP_STR "ED@CGAFE" // Invalid: duplicated character 'E'.

-If the map string is valid, mapped characters (custom formed bytes that correspond to symbols to be output on a 7-segment display) will be placed in a member array in the ascending order: from 0 to 9, from A to Z, dash and underscore on top.
-Undisplayable symbols (‘M’, ‘V’, ‘W’, ‘X’) are omitted.
+If the map string is valid, mapped bytes will be placed in a member array in the ascending order of characters they represent: from 0 to 9, from A to Z, non-alphanumerics at the end.

 API usage